top of page

 You can rest assured, that faithful brethren

-"The Word of the Living God"
+"The Word of the Living God".

 OLD TESTAMENT

-1.)
 The Hebrews (the tribe of Levy) were entrusted

 with the Word of God.